ClarissaBaciu/player_update_assignment/README.md

 - Coming from a C and Java background, CamelCase was chosen as the naming convention.
 In the future, underscore could be used for more compatibility with Python's build-in functions.

-- It would optimize complexity and efficieny to add the payload as a separate input file in the form of a JSON file.
+- It would optimize complexity and efficiency to add the payload as a separate input file in the form of a JSON file.

 - Otherwise, instead of adding an input to the function, a GET request could be used to get the current versions of each application from the API and the appropriate application could be updated according to the scope of the update.